josbouten/bioplot/README.md

 You will be able to run bioplot.py and do much more pythony things ;-) If you get into trouble, talk to your local windows guru.
 Do not mail me!

+Download the zip file from the github page and unzip it's contents to a local directory.

-Copy plot.cfg_4_windows.txt to bioplot.cfg in the working directory (the directory where bioplot.py is stored) and run the main program from that directory to find out how to use it.
+Copy plot.cfg_4_windows.txt to bioplot.cfg in this local directory and run the main program from that directory to find out how to use it (and read the manual.txt file).

 <code>python.exe bioplot.py -h</code>